 Referred as the “Tea Capital Of North India”, Palampur is a small village settled in the north-west region of Himachal Pradesh.
 Like the famous destinations of the state, Palampur also reflects the surreal beauty of nature which is commonly known for its emerald green plantations enclosed by the gigantic ranges of Dhauladhar mountains.

 Palampur serves as a perfect destination to escape from the hustle bustle of the city and surge into the beauty of the place.
 This little town is a home to many ancient temples and lush green tea plantations too.
 Read on to know the best places to visit in Palampur!

-6 Best Places To Visit In Palampur
+12 Best Places To Visit In Palampur

-1. Tashi Jong Monastery
+1. Tashi Jong Monastery – Spiritual Hours

 The sight of the red painted roofs and the flying flags of the Tashi Jong Monastery can be witnessed from a far-away distance.
 A home to several Tibetan refugees, the main highlight of the Tashi Jong complex is the monastery which is adorned with tibetan art showcased on the walls and the thick loom like stupa which is a brilliant example of craftsmanship.
 This is surely the best Palampur tourist places.

 Timings: 6:00 AM-7:00 PM (Everyday)